wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 	admin.site.register(UserProfile)

 I> ### Once again, Migrate!
 I> Remember that your database must be updated with the creation of a new model.
+Run:
-Run `$ python manage.py makemigrations rango` from your terminal or Command Prompt to create the migration scripts for the new `UserProfile` model.
-Then run `$ python manage.py migrate` to execute the migration which creates the associated tables within the underlying database.
+I> `$ python manage.py makemigrations rango`
+I> from your terminal or Command Prompt to create the migration scripts for the new `UserProfile` model.
+Then run:
+I> `$ python manage.py migrate`
+I> to execute the migration which creates the associated tables within the underlying database.

 ##Creating a *User Registration* View and Template
 With our authentication infrastructure laid out, we can now begin to build on it by providing users of our application with the opportunity to create user accounts.
 We can achieve this by creating a new view, template and URL mapping to handle user registrations.